carson-coder/Python-WLED-api-Wrapper/README.md

 # Python-WLED-api-Wrapper
 A project i am working on that is a Wrapper of the wled api.
 [Discord](https://discord.gg/Df3v3ryWjg)

+How to install:
+pip install -i https://test.pypi.org/simple/ WLED-light-controller for beta pip install WLED-light-controller for stable

 stable versions are 0.x.0
 beta versions are 0.x.x

 Patch notes:
 -- added Error and error arg in __init__ that if false with return a error instead of raising a error

 The readme is unfinished i need people to help me with the github page

+on on off on update